Blizzard closes roads across Midwestern Ontario

 Highway 8 between Clinton and Seaforth is also closed.

+On Friday afternoon, the Township of Huron-Kinloss announced that due to the storm, snow plows were being removed from service and its fire department was only provding "limited service" for the time being.

+"Huron-Kinloss Fire & Emergency Service will continue to make every reasonable attempt to respond to emergencies that are deemed a serious threat to life," reads a press release.
+"All other responses will be evaluated based on risk vs. reward and an appropriate response determination will be made by the Fire Chief, District Chiefs or Officer in Charge."

-" It is not worth taking a chance on the roads today," they wrote on Twitter.
+" It is not worth taking a chance on the roads today," OPP wrote on Twitter.

 — With files from CTV News London's Ashley Hyshka